Elusive-Penguin/py-explanations/explanations.md

 # Loops
 Loops are blocks of code that repeatedly execute until some condition is met.
 ## While loops
-while loops are if statements which repeatedly check their condition until it is false.
+while loops are if statements which repeatedly check a boolean condition until it is false.
 Consider the if statement below
 ```Python
 x = int(input("Enter a number")